 I don’t think anyone expected Rashad Evans to sit back and allow the Jon Jones bashing train to pass him by without jumping on.
 It was Evans who was the first to truly expose Jones as the phony most see him to be.
 Jones’ former training partner and opponent withheld the personal jabs in a recent interview with Pro MMA radio and instead laid out one of the most logical arguments against Jones for turning down the UFC 151 fight.

 “For me, it’s a two part question for me.
-For one, you want to always keep it right for the fighters.
-It’s great for the fighters ..click here to read more
+For one, you want to always ..click here to read more

 anderson silva, Jon Jones, Rashad Evans, UFC 151